 Almost every product is interchangeable, because there are often countless companies offering something similar.
 It doesn't really matter to customers where they buy it.
-In most cases, the decisive factor is which company has the right feeling.
-Where do the customers feel understood and where do the employees always put a smile on their faces?
-The companies and locations that take customer orientation seriously are the winners here.
+In most cases, the decisive factor is which company offers the right feeling.
+Where do customers feel understood and where do the employees always conjure up a pleasant experience for them?
+Smile on the lips?
+The companies and sites that take customer orientation seriously are the winners here.

 If, on the other hand, a customer discovers that her own wishes are being completely ignored, she is bound to switch to the competition.
 This often happens insidiously and is not immediately noticeable for the company.
 This makes it all the more important to stay on the ball and identify at an early stage where there may be room for improvement.